zp4rand0miz31/behave-pytest-benchmark/README.md

-# python-behave vs pytest-bdd feature benchmark
+# python-behave vs pytest-bdd vs pytest-eucalyptus feature benchmark

-As an engineering manager, I need to choose the best framework to my company in order to leverage an easy to use, easy to extend and robust framework for BDD tests.
+I need to choose the best framework for my company in order to leverage an easy to use, easy to extend and robust framework for BDD tests.

-This repository aims at sharing my discoveries while working on improving my existing test base, in the direction of using the BDD approach (Behavior Driver Development).
+This repository aims at sharing my discoveries while working on improving my existing test code base, in the direction of using the BDD approach (Behavior Driver Development).

 Many frameworks exists for several languages, but I focus on Python here.